-In addition, subject to any proposed changes in the following threshholds proposed by CONSOB, any person whose aggregate "actual" shareholding in a listed company exceeds or falls below 2% (if the relevant company is not a "small or medium size company"), 5%, 10%, 15%, 20%, 25%, 30%, 50%, 66.6%, 90% or 95% of the listed company's voting share capital is obligated to notify CONSOB and the listed company whose shares are acquired or disposed of.
-In the case of "loyalty shares," the above thresholds shall refer to the overall number of voting rights that each stockholder can exercise.
-For the purpose of calculating the "actual" shareholding, the following shall be taken into consideration: (i) shares owned by any person, irrespective of whether the relative voting rights are exercisable by such person or by a third party or are suspended; (ii) shares that are not owned by such person, but for which it can exercise voting rights (e.g. as depositary having discretionary power to exercise voting rights); (iii) except in certain circumstances, shares held through, or shares the voting rights of which are exercisable by, subsidiaries, fiduciaries or intermediaries.
-Any person holding a "potential holding" (i.e., financial instruments that, pursuant to a binding agreement, grant the right to acquire underlying shares on the holder's own initiative and through a physical settlement) must notify the company and CONSOB whenever such "potential" holding reaches, exceeds or falls below the following percentage thresholds: 5, 10, 15, 20, 25, 30, 50 and 75.
-Moreover, anyone holding an "overall long position" (being the sum of the "actual" and "potential" shareholdings, as previously described, as well as of any "other long position" in derivatives, irrespective of whether such instrument provides for cash or physical settlement) must notify the company and CONSOB whenever such "overall long position" reaches, exceeds or falls below the following percentage thresholds: 10, 20, 30 and 50.
-If shares can be acquired as a consequence of the exercise of conversion rights or warrants, such shares are included in the relevant holding only if the purchase can take place within 60 days.
-Notification should be made (except in certain circumstances) promptly and, in any case, within five trading days from the relevant transaction (irrespective of the settlement date).
-In the case of "loyalty shares," disclosure of the significant shareholding-pursuant to the above-shall be given promptly or, in any case, within five trading days following the periodic disclosure given by the relevant issuer on the overall number of exercisable voting rights.
+- i. a person is obligated to notify CONSOB and the listed company whose shares are acquired or disposed of whenever its shareholding represented by shares exceeds or falls below 3% (if the relevant company is not a "small or medium size company"), 5%, 10%, 15%, 20%, 25%, 30%, 50%, 66.6% or 90% of the listed company's voting share capital.
+For the purpose of calculating this shareholding, the following shall be taken into consideration: (a) shares owned by any person, irrespective of whether the relative voting rights are exercisable by such person or by a third party or are suspended; and (b) shares that are not owned by such person, but for which it can exercise voting rights (e.g. as depositary having discretionary power to exercise voting rights); - ii. a person must notify CONSOB and the relevant listed company whenever its shareholding represented by "financial instruments" exceeds or falls below the following percentage thresholds: 5%, 10%, 15%, 20%, 25%, 30%, 50% and 66.6%.
+The shareholding represented by "financial instruments" corresponds to the sum of: (a) any "potential holding" (i.e. financial instruments that, pursuant to a binding agreement, grant the right to acquire underlying shares on the holder's own initiative and through a physical settlement); and (b) any "other long position" in derivatives, irrespective of whether such instrument provides for a cash or physical settlement; - iii. a person must also notify CONSOB and the relevant listed company whenever its "aggregate shareholding" (i.e. the sum of its shareholding represented by shares and its shareholding represented by "financial instruments") exceeds or falls below the following percentage thresholds: 5%, 10%, 15%, 20%, 25%, 30%, 50% or 66.6%.